 Reaves has taught numerous photographic workshops for high school aged photographers as well as Advance Studio Lighting Techniques and Intermediate Photography classes in the visual Communications Dept. at Ivy Tech State College in Indiana.

-Upon retirement in 2016 from the commercial side of life, Reaves moved to his family farm in rural Calloway County Kentucky where he continues to work and produce new fine art images at Image One Studios.
+Upon retirement in 2016 from the commercial side of life, Reaves moved to his family farm in rural Calloway County Kentucky where he continues to work and produce new fine art images at Image One Gallery.